b00tl04d/ism-notes-from-year-2-sem-2-onwards/SPIM/IM/Lesson 1.md

 ## Standard Incident models

-Designed and implemented for handling standard (reoccuring) incidents more efficiently
+Designed and implemented for handling standard (reoccurring) incidents more efficiently

+An Incident Model should including the following:
+*